WhiskyTangoFawks/LunarFalloutPlus/README.md

 - Beantown Interiors - It's a compatibility nightmare, both because it breaks precombines, and because it destroys the loot balance of the list
 - CBBE- I find barbie doll proportions un-immersive.
 Women don't look like that in real life.
 - Thuggysmurf (Depravity, Outcasts and Remnants, etc)- The quality of the work on these mods is incredible, but they are massively let down by the writing and choice to include adolescent jokes.
 I personally find a lot of it cringeworthy.
 A mod that adds a dildo as a weapon and has a bunch of female NPCs in skimpy sexy corsets isn't one I want in my load order, and I'm not comfortable recommending it to people.
-- 100s of Weapons and Armour mods - this list has a relatively conservative approach to weapons and armour, both due to personal choice and the challenge of balancing for Lunar Fallout.
+- 100s of Weapons mods - this list has a relatively conservative approach to weapons, both due to personal choice and the challenge of balancing for Lunar Fallout.
 In game diversity is provided through Gunmetal Weapons and Armour Skins.
 As stated at the top, this isn't a kitchen sink list.
 - Mods that were removed in the Great Nexus Purge and are no longer available : Utility Belt, Better Cooking Stations (v1), MsRae's Commonwealth Interiors, Swinging Animated Meatbags.
 All of these are compatible, and don't need patching.
 Feel free to add them if you have them.
-- Previsibine Repair Pack- this modlist uses BostonFPSFix for now.
-It's not perfect (a couple of missing material swaps), but it is reliable.
-Because PRP touches every single cell in the game (including cells that didn't need fixing) it's a huge undertaking, still under development, and a compatibility headache.
+- Previsibine Repair Pack- this modlist uses BostonFPSFix, and the PRP Fixes for it.
+It's not perfect, but it is reliable.
+Because PRP touches every single cell in the game (including cells that didn't need fixing) it's a huge undertaking, still under development, and a compatibility headache for a modlist as extensive as this one.

 ## Unsupported Activities - Adding your own mods
 ### If you want to add stuff to the list, you do so at your own risk.
 You're on your own, but if you're really nice about it we'll offer advice in the discord.
 If you choose to do so, there are a couple things to know.